Commercial PayersCommercial and Employer Coverage → Case for Coverage

 There are two billing models that payers can use when covering the National DPP lifestyle change program:

-2. Medical Claims: CDC-recognized organizations can submit claims either directly to the payer or to the applicable third-party organization that handles billing and/or network management.
+• Medical Claims: CDC-recognized organizations can submit claims either directly to the payer or to the applicable UHA or third-party organization that handles billing and/or network management.
 To cover the National DPP lifestyle change program in a claims-based system, commercial plans will need to update their systems to accept claims with a specified combination of CPT codes with modifiers and ICD-10 diagnosis codes.

-CDC has created the following customizable templates to make it quick and easy for employers or members to outreach to employees about the National DPP lifestyle change program.
+CDC has created the following customizable templates for employers or commercial plans to outreach to employees or members about the National DPP lifestyle change program.

 • Email Template – This email template is for employers or insurers to email employees or members to encourage them to get tested for prediabetes and enroll in a program if eligible.
 It could be used for initial outreach or tailored for use during National Diabetes Month and Diabetes Alert Day.